Wolin (town)

 The town, now a fishing port and gateway to the island's bathing resorts, has a population of approximately 4,900.
 Dating from the 9th century, it has been associated with the semi-legendary settlements of Jomsburg, Jumne, Julin and Vineta.
 It played an important role in the conversion of Pomerania and in 1140 became the first see of the Pomeranian diocese.
 Several ruins from the Slavic period occupy the area.
 The early medieval town fell victim to the late 12th century Danish raids, and was refounded in 1260.

+Transport

+The town of Wolin is located beside the S3 expressway, which is, in turn, part of the European route E65 running across Europe from Sweden to Greece.

+There is also a railway station.